 Take a Trip to Phang Nga Bay

-Phang Nga Bay is definitely worth a day trip, which can be organised from any tour agent and some hotels can even help you with booking the trip.
+Phang Nga Bay is definitely worth a day trip, which can be organized from any tour agent and some hotels can even help you with booking the trip.
 Phang Nga Bay is home to some of the most spectacular limestone karsts, which break out of the water.
 These rock formations can be a lot of fun to explore and photograph.
 A boat trip from the Northern end may be exactly what you are looking for in order to see everything and enjoy your day.
 In the bay are James Bond Island and Koh Panyee.
 James Bond Island was featured in the movie The Man With the Golden Gun, and is actually known as Nail Island or Koh Ta-pu.
 Koh Panyee is a village built over the water on stilts.
 Since most of the area consists of tall limestone formations, the shallow areas of the ocean are where restaurants and houses are built on the water.
 One word of warning – tours often take place in the area, so plan your visit accordingly to see the area in all its glory.

 Explore the Khao Phra Thaeo Wildlife Park & Gibbon Rehabilitation Centre

 If you want to see rain forest on Phuket, the Khao Phra Thaeo Wildlife Park is the place to go.
 It is a National Park and Wildlife Rehabilitation Centre which encompasses 13 square miles of lush rain forest and amazing scenery.
 The park offers giant ancient trees along with protected animals such as tusked hairy wild boar, monkeys, pythons, flying foxes, birds, cobras, malay sun bear and more.
 The rare White Back Palm (Governor’s Palm) is also in the park along with varieties of deer such as mouse deer and barking deer.
-You can hire a guide and take a forest trail hike, or check out the Phuket Gibbon Rehabilitation Centre.
+You can hire a guide and take a forest trail hike, or check out the Phuket Gibbon Rehabilitation Center.
 This is an NGO project which accepts gibbons in captivity, and once they are ready, releases them back into the wild.
 Nearby is the Bang Pae waterfall, another reason to visit!

 Discover the Sirinat National Park